KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

 mathjax: false
 ---

 Today I wanted to recurse through all of the values in some parsed JSON Ruby objects (I had a practical reason for this).
-I approached the problem in a very similar way as when I solved this problem: [counting the number of times a symbol appears in an S-expression](/how-to-design-programs).
+I approached the problem in a very similar way as when I solved this other problem: [counting the number of times a symbol appears in an S-expression](/how-to-design-programs).
 This post shows the method (after a little refactoring) I wrote to solve this problem.

-*TODO: Is the approach here pretty pointless if a standard library thing I don't know about does the same thing and would be more obvious?
+*Is the approach here pretty pointless if a standard library thing I don't know about does the same thing and would be more obvious?
 Even so, the method here is somewhat interesting and the post is a good review of JSON, recursion, and Ruby closures.*

 To understand the method, we need to understand the data type of the argument.
 The argument is any Ruby object that can be returned by `JSON.parse` passed a valid JSON string.